lsolesen/konstrukt-example-app/README.markdown

       return 'components_Blog';
   	}

 Now try to navigate to http://workspace/blog/www/blog/ and you should see a page with two links.
 An index-link and a create-link.
 This means that everyhing works as expected.
+Now we need some functionality.
+Have a look on the other classes in the repository and play around with the very simple blog a little.